escott1/pw1_pricer/README.md

 <br><br>
 I put this analysis together in early 2016 around the launch of the Tesla Powerwall 1.
 The objective here was to understand if purchasing a Powerwall 1 made economic sense for a 'typical' homeowner in PG&E.
-At the time (and still today) there was a lot of hype around time-of-use arbitrage with residential stationary storage (withut PV).
+At the time (and still today) there was a lot of hype around time-of-use arbitrage with residential stationary storage.
-There are two directories:
+There are two main directories in this repo:
 1. main_gui
 2. write_up
 #### main_gui